 There is often a court stenographer there to note down the evidence which is given.
 The barristers sit facing the judge and there may be room for you to sit behind your barrister.
 Otherwise, you will have to sit in the general seating area at the back of the court.
 You may, if you wish, be present during the whole proceedings – we will advise you when you must be there.

-Due to the coronavirus pandemic remote hearings have been put in place.
+As we emerge from the Covid 19 pandemic, some appointments may continue to be arranged remotely.
 Video and telephone conferencing provide access to a court from a remote location, allowing you to attend your hearing whilst observing our government’s current social distancing guidelines.
 Access to a screen with a camera and microphone is needed for video conferencing and available methods include, but are not limited to, Skype for business, Zoom, and BT MeetMe.
 If you are attending via telephone call you will receive instructions on how to dial in.
-To read the full guidelines on remote hearings go here.

 What are the stages of a trial?Close